FailedSave/storytelling-guide/Guide.md

 In the Edit Adventure screen:
 * Give the story a good name so you can find it again
 * Turn on NSFW.
-I don't believe this does anything today except add the tag, but I assume that at some point in the future the game will filter out text with sex-related words if you don't have it enabled.
+This prevents the game from filtering out text with sex-related words if you don't have it enabled.
 * There's no need to add a description if you don't intend to share your story with the public.
 I haven't found that quests do anything to help the story.
 * Make sure the mode is Creative.